maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 - Can delete entries
 - Movie details populated through the [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api)

-I populated it with my favorite movies (see below 👇) but the db might get deleted or changed overtime.

-The code in Replit: [My Top Movies](https://replit.com/@maryletteroa/my-top-movies) and the Github repo: [my-top-movies](https://github.com/maryletteroa/my-top-movies).
-In the deployed and the github repo, I changed the view of the cards to be in a responsive grid.

 This project has some interconnectedness that was a bit confusing.
 So when I got stuck, I found that back-tracking and thinking about each connection one at a time helped.